-We’ve searched far and wide for the most fascinating things about the Welsh capital, and though it was hard, we’ve managed to narrow it down to just six things that make this place so special.
+We’ve searched far and wide for the most fascinating things about your beautiful city.
+Though it was hard, we’ve managed to narrow it down to just six things that make the Welsh capital so special.

-This six things boil down to six “S”s; that is, six things that begin with s that are unique to Cardiff.
-Their official tourism board website calls it “The City of the Unexpected”, and we certainly didn’t expect so many things linked to the same letter here!
+These six things boil down to six ’S’s.
+That is six things that begin with ’s’ that are unique to Cardiff.
+Their official tourism board website calls it ‘The City of the Unexpected’, and we certainly didn’t expect so many things linked to the same letter here!

 Cardiff locals are very proud of their rugby team, Cardiff RFC. which was founded in 1876 and is known as one of the best rugby teams in the world.
 They’ve beaten a lot of countries’ teams, including South Africa, New Zealand and Australia, who took six attempts to beat the Blue & Blacks.

 Their football team doesn’t have quite as good of a record, unfortunately.
 They were promoted to the Premier League for the first time in 51 years in 2013, but only won three games — including one against Manchester City and another against their fierce rivals Swansea — and were relegated promptly.

 Now it’s time for some rapid-fire fun facts about Cardiff.
 Did you know that it’s one of smallest European capitals?
 Its population is around 340,000.
 It’s also one of the newest European capitals, as it only became one in 1955.
 And as astonishing as it sounds it has more hours of sunlight than Milan, so take that, Italy!

 Note: You may also be interested in ‘A T-shirt label inspired by Birmingham.’

 Cardiff has two very famous seafaring stories.
 The first is Captain Robert Falcon Scott, an Englishman who led the Terra Nova expedition.
 They set sail from Cardiff and wanted to be the first people to reach the South Pole.